The Spiritual Centre.co.uk

 What truly sets Alder apart is its profound connection to other energies surrounding it.
 It interacts with these forces for the benefit of all nearby beings, not just itself.
 This selfless approach contributes to a deeper understanding of interconnectedness within ecosystems.
 Moreover, Alder is believed to possess a mystical ability, able to "hear" whispers from the past, present, and future, akin to an ancient sage standing silently at the intersection of time.
 In folklore and tradition, Alder has often been associated with transformation and intuition.
 Its presence invites us to reflect on our relationship with time and energy while encouraging us to harness our inner potential for positive change.

-This list of harmonious sensual attributes is incomplete; it has been limited to the most common associated with the Willow tree, with the harmony emanating from the tree and then the energy blending with the tree.
+This list of harmonious sensual attributes is incomplete; it has been limited to the most common associated with the Alder tree, with the harmony emanating from the tree and then the energy blending with the tree.

 Note that there are multiple ways to harmonise or blend energy.
 Synchronicity means time, place, and circumstance; it is any one of these conditions that will influence and/or promote the harmony.